argumentcomputer/lurk-beta/notes/soundness-notes.md

 correct eventual output.
 Future versions of Lurk will introduce a non-deterministic option -- in which a single input may evaluate to more than one correct output.

-In either event, whenever `x` evalutes to `y` (whether `y` is unique or otherwise), it is possible to construct a proof that convinces a verifier that this is true.
+In either event, whenever `x` evaluates to `y` (whether `y` is unique or otherwise), it is possible to construct a proof that convinces a verifier that this is true.
 We claim that the circuit for the Lurk [reduction step](reduction-notes.md) is complete in this sense, but will not otherwise address the claim in this document.

 ## Soundness

-Our concern here is that even if it is true that we can prove that `x` evalutes to `y` whenever this is true, it might also be the case that we can generate a proof that `x` evaluates to `z` when Lurk's evaluation rules do *not* specify that this is true.
-In the case of the deterministic subset of Lurk (which is all that is implemented in the current/initial release), it *cannot* be the case that `x` evalutes to both `y` and `z` -- so any instance of such a proof would constitute *ipso facto* proof that Lurk proofs are unsound.
+Our concern here is that even if it is true that we can prove that `x` evaluates to `y` whenever this is true, it might also be the case that we can generate a proof that `x` evaluates to `z` when Lurk's evaluation rules do *not* specify that this is true.
+In the case of the deterministic subset of Lurk (which is all that is implemented in the current/initial release), it *cannot* be the case that `x` evaluates to both `y` and `z` -- so any instance of such a proof would constitute *ipso facto* proof that Lurk proofs are unsound.
 This would be a show-stopping bug that needs to be addressed.
 We frame the discussion in this way to make clear that Lurk auditors must be satisfied that no two such 'contradictory proofs' are obtainable if Lurk is to be declared sound (as we claim).